diydiagnostics/Photo-Float-Racks/README.md

 ## 3D Printing Specifications

-- Recommended: ABS only for float rack use due to the high temperature resistance
+- Recommended: ABS only for float rack use due to its temperature resistance at 60-70℃

 🔥 = Developer's Choice